 - War Machine: At the outset of WWI, the German Imperial Army had a daring plan: invade neutral Belgium and then rush the French heartland before they could mobilize to resist.
 If successful, the German forces would capture Paris within a month and end their resistance forever.
 In counter, the French command prepared Plan 17, an all-out onslaught designed to meet and stop a German offensive.
 When war was declared, both armies swung into motion and set up one of the most incredible and shocking military campaigns in world history.
 In this scenario, players take the side of one of these two great powers at this same precipice.
 As Germany, your task is to capture Paris.
 As France, your task is to prevent its capture.
 The clock is ticking, and the enemy is moving.
 Advance!

 - MORE NEW CONTENT: Seven new world wonders, seven natural wonders, 18 new units, 15 new improvements, 9 new buildings, 5 new districts, 2 new city sets, 9 new techs and 10 new civics have been added.

 - IMPROVED GAMEPLAY SYSTEMS: The Espionage system has been enhanced with new options, the Culture and Science Victories have been updated, new Historic Moments have been added, and additional improvements have been made to other existing systems.

-Civilization VI: Gathering Storm will launch for Windows PC on February 14, 2019.
+Civilization VI: Gathering Storm is available now.
 Follow the conversation on social media by using the hashtag #OneMoreTurn, and be sure to follow the Civilization franchise on social media to keep up to date with the latest news and information on Sid Meier’s Civilization VI.